Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Go to Yumanju and speak with the Man at the upper left for the Tiara.
 Check the upper left Toy Machine in Yumanju for three statues.
 Go to Zaphias and speak with Hanks for one more statue.
 For the last six statues, you get them through the Toy Machines in the Gym of Nam Cobanda Isle.
 There is one statue each from 10 Chip Machine and 500 Chip Machine then two statues each from 100 Chip Machine and 50 Chip Machine.
 With all the statues, report back to the Man in Yumanju for Yuri's **Recollection Guardian** title (Favorite Toys Final Part)
 - [ ] In Nam Cobanda Isle, speak with the Ant Lion near the entrance/exit after you have done (Favorite Toys Final Part).
 If you have opened up 445 (86%) Treasure Boxes, you will get Yuri's Treasure Hunter title (Treasure Hunter)

 ### Necropolis of Nostalgia
  - [ ] At the first area, **Firmament**, you can find Flynn's Fell Weapon **Seven-Branched Blade** at the NW of the 8F.
 At the second area, **Existence**, you can find Patty's Fell Weapon **Corbis** at the SE of 9F.
 After beating **Ohma**, you won't be able to advance further until you have beaten the game (PS3 and Definitive Edition)

+### Cooking Battle

+- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for **Mabo Curry recipe** and the **Cooking Match Invitation**.
+- [ ] Go to Dahngrest to enter The Bistro Black Hole.
+The participant should have **mastered** all HP/TP Recovery recipes and at least three Stars for the other recipes.
+That will win you the Cooking Series titles (Cooking Battle).

 ### Joke Weapons Sidequest

 Sicily will set your party a number of tasks to perform "motivational" acts.

 - [ ] Yuri: Get a combo of 200 hits or more in any battle.
 - [ ] Estelle: Get 35 Grade or more in any one battle.
 - [ ] Karol: Run away from 50 or more battles.